naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 .. warning:: This is the most advanced flow type, the majority of scenarios do not warrant/ require this level of complexity - it's just available should you want it!

-Migrating from the "V2" Skill
+Migrating from Another Service
 ################
-The Node-RED nodes for the original `Alexa Smart Home Skill API "v2" <https://alexa-node-red.bm.hardill.me.uk/>`_ service and this Smart home API "v3" service can co-exist, but your existing flows will need to be modified if you want them to use the "v3" service/ devices.
+The Node-RED nodes from other services such as `https://alexa-node-red.bm.hardill.me.uk/ <https://alexa-node-red.bm.hardill.me.uk/>`_ service and this API can co-exist, but your existing flows will need to be modified if you want them to use the "v3" service/ devices.

-You are able to test new flows, using the v3 skill nodes alongside the v2 skill, prior to moving your devices.
+You are able to test new flows, using the the nodes associated with this API alongside another service, prior to moving your devices.

 A typical migration path would look like:

 1. Follow initial setup instructions, as-per `Getting Started`_
-2. Redefine your devices via `https://red.cb-net.co.uk/devices <https://red.cb-net.co.uk/devices>`_ - you'll need different names if co-existing with API version 2 skill
+2. Redefine your devices via `https://red.cb-net.co.uk/devices <https://red.cb-net.co.uk/devices>`_ - you'll need different names if co-existing with another service
-3. Review `Default Node Outputs </node-outputs.html>`_ - namely response nodes change to msg.acknowledge from msg.payload plus the addition on State nodes with the required function nodes to handle input from outside of the pre-defined Alexa Home Skill nodes
+3. Review `Default Node Outputs </node-outputs.html>`_ - namely response nodes change to msg.acknowledge from msg.payload plus the addition on State nodes with the required function nodes to handle input from outside of the pre-defined nodes
 4. Replace legacy/ V2 Nodes with nodes associated with new nodes, removing devices from the v2 service and the Alexa App

 .. note:: These services do not share any data, therefore you must create a new account on the v3 service/ define your devices.